Why is my air handler short cycling

 HVAC

-The answer to 'why is my air handler short cycling' is that your air handler is rapidly turning on and off in short bursts, rather than running for longer, more efficient cycles.
-This can be caused by a few common issues, such as a problem with the thermostat, a blocked air filter, or issues with the air handler itself.
+The answer to 'why is my air handler short cycling' is that your air handler is turning on and off rapidly, usually within a few minutes.
+This can be caused by a few common issues, such as a malfunctioning thermostat, a blocked air filter, or a problem with the air handler itself.

 Frequently Asked Questions